 Freelancers have it hard, I’m not going to lie.
-As a former freelancer, let me tell you - I completely understand you.
-Sometimes it seems like the process of finding the ideal client for you is never going to come to an end.
+As a former freelancer, I completely understand you.
+Sometimes it seems that the process of finding the ideal client is never going to end.
 You might even find yourself thinking - is this really for me?

 But don’t quit just yet - we’ve all been there.

 And luckily for you, there’s a way out.
 There’s a light at the end of the tunnel and the marketing team at Brybe.com decided to give you a hand with it.